Job Opening – Business Manager – Detailed Description

 Please reply to firstname.lastname@example.org with a resume, two references, and a concise letter describing your experience, qualifications, and reasons for applying for this position.

-Interviews begin Monday, May 9, and position begins when filled.
+Interviews begin Monday, February 6, and the position begins when filled.